Robert Fowler (surgeon, soldier): Family

 The son, and eldest of the four children of the surgeon Walter Fowler (1857-1917), and Alice Maud Fowler (1862-1946), née Wacher, Robert Fowler was born at East Smithfield, London, England on 5 March 1888.

 He married Elsie Walsh (1891-1975), in Egypt, on 12 January 1915.

 Education

 Having won a scholarship to do so, he attended Caulfield Grammar School for three years: 1900–1902.

 Military service

 He served in World War I with the Australian Mounted Division, obtaining the rank of Colonel.

 Medical practitioner

-In civilian life he practiced at The Alfred Hospital, Melbourne; represented the Victoria Branch of the British Medical Association; was an advocate of the 'Airway Ambulance' (forerunner to the Royal Flying Doctor Service of Australia); served on the staff of the Governor-General Sir Isaac Isaacs; researched the use of the Radium Ray for cancer treatment; and pioneered the linkage between smoking and lung cancer.
+In civilian life he practiced at The Alfred Hospital, Melbourne; represented the Victoria Branch of the British Medical Association; was an advocate of the 'Airway Ambulance' (forerunner to the Royal Flying Doctor Service of Australia); served on the staff of the Governor-General Sir Isaac Isaacs; researched the use of the Radium Ray for cancer treatment; and pioneered the work of establishing the linkage between smoking and lung cancer.